Build tabs for Teams

 - Ability to use bots or app notifications to deep link to the tab or to a sub-entity within the service, for example an individual work item.

-- The ability to open a task module from links within a tab.
+- The ability to open a modal dialog from links within a tab.

 - Reuse of SharePoint web parts within the tab.